Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Duergar Soulblade (MPMM).md

 aliases: ["Duergar Soulblade"]
 ---
 # Duergar Soulblade
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-109, Mordenkainen's Tome of Foes p.
-190*
+109*

 Soulblades are duergar combatants whose mastery of psionics allows them to manifest blades of psychic energy to slice apart their foes.